EvaResto Premium -'65 Early Front Air Kit install Guide

 Installing the new beam.

 Install the new axle assembly as per original style.
-Use your original rubbers (if they are serviceable) for between the body and the beam.
+Use your original rubbers (if they are serviceable, if not, replace!) for between the body and the beam.
 Refit using the original bolts and washers, and torque up to factory specs.
 The Shock towers will fit close to the inner wing on 4" narrowed size, but should not contact the body anywhere.

 Installing the trailing arms and grease seals